Topics covered in this article: Incorporated Societies

 In New Zealand there are a wide range of groups and organisations that have become incorporated societies.
 These include sports clubs, social clubs, music and cultural groups, special interest and activist organisations.
 At Cooney Lees Morgan we act for a wide range of charitable and non-charitable (not-for-profit) clubs and societies, from sports clubs right though to large organisations such as Kiwifruit Vine Health Inc which is the agency responsible for pest and disease management and response for the kiwifruit industry.

-Given that over 100 years has passed since the current Act first became law, and the world we live in has changed considerably during that time, we were pleased to learn that the regime is about to undergo a complete overhaul.
+Given that over 100 years has passed since the current Act first became law, and the world we live in has changed considerably during that time, we were pleased to learn that the regime will be undergoing an overhaul.
 Many clubs and societies are now large and sophisticated organisations, and in general, the standards of governance and accountability that we expect from those in positions of responsibility in those organisations are higher.
 It’s it current form, the Act does not provide the levels of governance standards and accountability that we expect in the modern world.

-A draft bill has already been published and it is likely that the Act will be passed substantially in this form within in the next two years.
+A draft bill has already been published and it is likely that the Act will be passed substantially in this form .
 Under the new legislation every incorporated society will need to have a new constitution that complies with the requirements of the new Act.
 There will be a transition period, giving time for societies to get their constitution in order and to re-register under the new regime.

 The new Act will be more prescriptive in terms of things that must be included in the rules of an incorporated society.
 Mandatory provisions will include: